Kwooty Review

 Free Trial | None |

-Features | NZB Binary Downloader for KDE 4 |
+Features | NZB Binary Downloader Tailored for KDE |

-Solid Graphical User Interface | |
+Intuitive Graphical User Interface | |

-Automatic File Verification/Repairing |
+Robust Automatic File Verification and Repair |

 Highlighted Features

-- Automatic file verification/repairing
+- Automatic file verification and repair

 - Multi-server support

-- Built-in YEnc and UUEncode file decoders
+- Built-in YEnc and UUEncode decoders

-- Bandwidth throttle and scheduler
+- Bandwidth throttling and scheduling

-- Watch Folder
+- Watch Folder functionality

 - File queue and priority management